schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 ### hpack

 As explained in [Clarifying Terms section](https://schooloffp.co/2020/08/17/whirlwind-tour-of-cabal-for-beginners.html#clarifying-terms) Haskell makes use of cabal package format, a text-based, key-value format used to describe a Haskell package. hpack is an alternate format to cabal package format.
 Instead of a custom key-value text-based format, it makes use of yaml.
-While the cabal package format uses a custom key-value text-based format specified in a file ending with `.cabal` extension, hpack uses YAML with package descriptions specified in `package.yaml` file. `Stack` has inbuilt support for hpack.
-This means `Stack` can parse hpacks’ `package.yaml` and use it to generate `.cabal` file.
+While the cabal package format uses a custom key-value text-based format specified in a file ending with `.cabal` extension, hpack uses YAML with package descriptions specified in `package.yaml` file. `stack`has inbuilt support for hpack.
+This means `stack`can parse hpacks’ `package.yaml` and use it to generate `.cabal` file.

-So in summary, you can view `Stack` as a Haskell build tool, that makes use of curated package sets, identified by resolvers and hosted on stackage, with inbuilt support for hpack as an alternative package specification format.
+So in summary, you can view `stack`as a Haskell build tool, that makes use of curated package sets, identified by resolvers and hosted on stackage, with inbuilt support for hpack as an alternative package specification format.

 ## Installing Stack

-Installing `Stack` is straight forward.
+Installing `stack`is straight forward.
 On Un*x operating systems, run:

 ```bash
 curl -sSL https://get.haskellstack.org/ | sh